Skip to content

 MS PowerPoint

-What PowerPoint is.
-Be ready to list advantages of using multimedia presentations in teaching.
+What PowerPoint is, and the advantages of multimedia presentations in teaching.

 1. What is MS PowerPoint